vlcn-io/crsqlite-js/packages/rx-query/README.md

 # @vlcn.io/rx-query

-More efficient query based reactivity.
+WIP - more efficient query based reactivity.

 `rx-tbl` would re-run all queries that hit a given table when a write hit that table.
 This is problematic for apps with hundreds of queries against the same table.